mjeisenh/stolen-base-simulation/README.md

 * **Finding**: Video review revealed Cruz stole on a **77-mph off-speed pitch**.
 * **Future Work**: Future iterations will model delivery time as a conditional variable based on predicted pitch type (Fastball vs. Off-speed) to further reduce uncertainty.

-## Repository Structure

-* `/notebooks`: Contains the Jupyter Notebook with the simulation logic and Monte Carlo engine.
-* `/docs`: Includes the full research paper detailing the mathematical foundations.
-* `/src`: Standalone Python scripts for OpenCV video analysis and data ingestion.

 ## Requirements
 * `numpy`
 * `pandas`
 * `scipy`